-Corrupt conduct is conduct that:
+Corrupt conduct is that which:

-- Adversely affects the honest performance of functions by a public officer or public body. - Involves the dishonest performance of functions by a public officer or public body. - Involves a breach of public trust. - Involves a misuse of information acquired in the performance of functions as a public officer or public body.
+- adversely affects the honest performance of functions by a public officer or public body. - involves the dishonest performance of functions by a public officer or public body. - involves a breach of public trust. - involves a misuse of information acquired in the performance of functions as a public officer or public body. - adversely affects the effective performance of functions by a public officer or public body and results in the person or an associated person obtaining certain benefits that the person would not have otherwise obtained.

-- Adversely affects the effective performance of functions by a public officer or public body and results in a person obtaining certain benefits that the person would not have otherwise obtained. - Involves a conspiracy or an attempt to engage in any of the above conduct.
+• is a conspiracy or an attempt to engage in any of the above listed conduct.